samzhan/R_learning01/README.md

 # R_learning01
-This is my first repository for R learning course
+This is my first repository for R learning course.
+I want to learn R, but Git and GitHub are new to me too.